Let us know which are your horses and ponies. You can connect to more than one. This creates a connection between you and your horse on ScotEquine.

 A free ScotEquine Card for each horse is available on request during the ScotEquine Pilot.
 The photo of your horse is chosen by you.
 The only details on the card are those of your horse.

 Scanning the QR code provides a route into the website.
 The data returned and the actions allowed are determined by your connection with the horse on the card.
-Scanning the QR code, when you are next to your horse, allows us to pinpoint the new location, and for you to quickly record the move.

 At ScotEquine, we recognise that a horse or pony can have more than one person involved in its day to day upkeep and ownership.
 Each horse can be connected to a number of individuals, ‘the team’ and each individual can be connected to many horses.